COMMUNITY ANIMATION SERIES

 Apply an asset-based mindset, starting with strengths rather than deficits

-Articulate what a “better life” means in their own community context
+Articulate what a “better life” means in your own community context

-Identify the gifts of individuals, including themselves and others in the cohort
+Identify the gifts of individuals, including yourself and others in the cohort

 Recognise and map community assets across multiple forms